cheminfo/data_schema/README.md

 - The unit that is specified here, should be the SI unit that is appropriate for this datatype, if the quantity is unitless, leave the field empty.
 - The table of contents in this `README` will be generated automatically with a GitHub actions.
 - For each spectrum type, create a new Markdown file.
+- If you want to define a prototype object, prefix the heading with Proto

 ## Table of Contents

 <!-- filetree -->